Das-Kollektiv/tdme2/README.md

     - What is WIP or planned
         - LOD
-        - GUI system port needs to be finished(Memory Management and other minor things)
+        - GUI system port needs to be finished(memory management and other minor things)
-        - GUI system knob, vertical/horizontal slider are working but need a bit more love
-        - Logic documentation/comments need to be imported from TDME(-JAVA)
+        - Some UI elements need some default skinning fixes
+        - WaveFront OBJ model file reader is broken currently
+        - Integrate LUA to be able to write TDME2 applications completely via LUA or game logics
         - A demonstration video
         - Build documentation
         - A release plan
-        - Integrate LUA to be able to write TDME2 applications completely via LUA or game logics

     - Technology
         - designed for simple multi threading